-8. Day Trip to Kilmore Quay & the Saltee Islands
+8. Enjoy a Day Trip to Kilmore Quay & the Saltee Islands

 Around 30-minutes' southerly drive from Wexford town brings you to Kilmore Quay, a remote and picturesque fishing village.
 An old lightship moored at the quay houses a maritime museum.
-The village hosts a popular seafood festival each year, and is a popular spot for sightseeing, sailing, and fishing.
+The village hosts a seafood festival each year, and is a popular place to visit for sightseeing, sailing, and fishing.